U.S. regulators ditch net neutrality rules as legal battles loom

 Democrats, Hollywood and companies like Google parent Alphabet Inc and Facebook Inc had urged Pai, a Republican appointed by U.S. President Donald Trump, to keep the Obama-era rules barring service providers from blocking, slowing access to or charging more for certain content.

-Consumer advocates and trade groups representing content providers have planned a legal challenge aimed at preserving those rules.

-The meeting was evacuated before the vote for about 10 minutes due to an unspecified security threat, and resumed after law enforcement with sniffer dogs checked the room.
+The meeting, held amid protests online and in front of the FCC headquarters in Washington, was evacuated before the vote for about 10 minutes due to an unspecified security threat, and resumed after law enforcement with sniffer dogs checked the room.

+White House spokeswoman Sarah Sanders told reporters the administration “supports the FCC’s efforts.
+At the same time, the White House certainly has and always will support a free and fair internet.”

 New York Attorney General Eric Schneiderman, a Democrat, said in a statement he will lead a multi-state lawsuit to challenge the reversal.
-He called the vote “a blow to New York consumers, and to everyone who cares about a free and open internet.”

-FCC Commissioner Mignon Clyburn, a Democrat, said in the run-up to the vote that Republicans were “handing the keys to the Internet” to a “handful of multi-billion dollar corporations.”

 Shares of Alphabet, Apple Inc and Microsoft Corp moved lower after the vote.